gesen2egee/prodigy-plus-schedule-free/README.md

 For Prodigy's reference behaviour, which lumps all parameter groups together, set `split_groups` to `False`.

-To reduce memory usage, you can set `factored` to `True`.
-This uses low-rank approximations for the second moment, much like Adafactor.
+The optimiser uses low-rank approximations for the second moment, much like Adafactor.
 There should be little to no difference in training performance, but your mileage may vary.
+If you encounter problems, you can try disabling factorisation by setting `factored` to `False`.

 The optimiser also supports [fused backward pass](https://pytorch.org/tutorials/intermediate/optimizer_step_in_backward_tutorial.html) to significantly lower gradient memory usage.
 The `fused_back_pass` argument must be set to `True` so the optimiser knows not to perform the regular step.
 Please note however that